 WHAT IS THE CHILD DOING?
 WHAT IS THE ADULT DOING?
-Child not following school rules In class reminders, 'look', check in Child continues not to follow school rules Repeated reminders of rules followed by reminders of consequences Carry out natural consequences Those children we know who struggle or Quiet conversation using EC step 1 and 2: I see you are upset, frustrated, worried Child seems upset Suggesting child uses Calm Corner Child begins to heighten Suggest alternative strategies - either theirs or your own e.g. breathing, colouring, snack, trim trail, yoga pose, DOTS practice Child continues to heighten Stick with alternatives and guide child to calm space away from peers e.g. corridor, library, outside Child continues to heighten If possible, swap adults to someone who the child may respond better to Child becomes unsafe: throwing, hitting, kicking, Move child safely, with support if needed to agreed being destructive safe space, out of the classroom
+Child not following school rules In class reminders, 'look', check in Child continues not to follow school rules Repeated reminders of rules followed by reminders of consequences Carry out logical consequences Those children we know who struggle or Quiet conversation using EC step 1 and 2: I see you are upset, frustrated, worried Child seems upset Calm Corner Child begins to heighten Suggest alternative strategies - either theirs or your own e.g. breathing, colouring, snack, trim trail, yoga pose Child continues to heighten Stick with alternatives and guide child to calm space away from peers e.g. corridor, library, outside Child continues to heighten If possible, swap adults to someone who the child may respond better to Child becomes unsafe: throwing, hitting, kicking, being destructive Move child safely, with support if needed to agreed safe space, out of the classroom